openhpc/cloudwg/tutorials/pearc20/exercise5.md

 Once launched, you can click on the URL to open up Firefox on the X2go Server.
 This will connect to the running tutorial notebook session on our elastic compute cluster.

+***Note: it is recommended that you submit the job from a terminal in x2go.
+That way, the jupyter URL is easy to open.
+Firefox will take a while to load.***

 We can now tar up the notebook directory along with the singularity container and distribute to attendees.

 And as a bonus, the same thing can be done with the tensorflow jupyter notebook.